eigentaylor/eigentaylor.github.io/_previews/2026-03-04-avstrategy.md

 From their perspective, they went into the booth expecting their least favorite candidate, and then in a complete upset, their top two candidates win a majority of ballots, and their least favorite is in last place.
 Begich, their second favorite, winning is certainly a more preferable outcome than Palin.
 Further, it is hard to regret your vote as an individual when the difference between Peltola and Begich is so significant.

 In the other case where they should vote for Begich, which is when Begich is the leader but Palin is the challenger, then Democratic voters go into the booth not even expecting their candidate to make it into the top two.
-In that case, they should still approve Peltola, but they should also vote for Begich, because reinforcing Begich's lead over Palin is the best way to prevent Palin from winning.
-That is, reinforcing against a worse outcome.
+In that case, they should still approve Peltola, but they should also vote for Begich, because reinforcing Begich's lead over Palin is the best way to prevent Palin from winning — in other words, shoring up against the worst-case outcome.
 The result of that strategy would likely be less of a landslide.
 My analysis indicates that Begich would win with over 50% and Peltola would be in second place with slightly under 50%.

 ### Other Alaska Possibilities